apollographql/apollo-client/docs/source/api/link/apollo-link-ws.md

 ---
 title: WebSocket Link
-description: Execute subscriptions (or other GraphQL operations) over WebSocket with the `subscriptions-transport-ws` library
+description: Execute subscriptions (or other operations) over WebSocket with the subscriptions-transport-ws library
 api_reference: true
 ---

-> We no longer recommend using the `subscriptions-transport-ws` library, because this library is not actively maintained.
-We instead recommend using the newer `graphql-ws` library with the accompanying `GraphQLWsLink` for creating GraphQL subscriptions on the client side; learn more in [Choice of subscription protocol](../../data/subscriptions/#choice-of-subscription-protocol).
+> ⚠️ **We no longer recommend using `WebSocketLink` or the `subscriptions-transport-ws` library**, because the library is not actively maintained.
+We instead recommend using the newer `graphql-ws` library with the accompanying [`GraphQLWsLink`](./apollo-link-subscriptions) for creating GraphQL subscriptions on the client side.
+For more information, see [Choosing a subscription library](../../data/subscriptions/#choosing-a-subscription-library).
->

 > We recommend reading [Apollo Link overview](./introduction/) before learning about individual links.

 The `WebSocketLink` is a [terminating link](./introduction/#the-terminating-link) that's used most commonly with GraphQL [subscriptions](../../data/subscriptions/) (which usually communicate over WebSocket), although you can send queries and mutations over WebSocket as well.